ministryofjustice/security-guidance/docs/security-log-collection.md

 ## Principles

-We have created a series of security log collection principle requirements for the MoJ.
-If you have any questions or comments, get in touch: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+We have created a series of security log collection principle requirements for the .
+If you have any questions or comments, get in touch: .

 To enable ease of referencing, but not to imply priority order, each item is assigned a reference.